-The amendments referred to in VI, 3.2 are made by the applicant "of his own volition".
+The amendments referred to in VI, 3.2 are made by the applicant "of his own volition" (the applicant is required to respond to the search opinion in the EESR, but does not necessarily have to respond by filing amendments; he can also respond by filing observations on the search opinion - see B-XII, 9).
 This means that the applicant is not restricted to amendment(s) necessary to remedy a defect in his application.
 It does not, however, mean that the applicant is free to amend in any way he chooses.
 Any amendment must satisfy the following conditions: